 got a printer and scanner and some programs, and began to

 learn how much I didn't know.
-Since then I've been learning stuff
+Since then, short version, it's just

 A certain tradition says I should issue an "Artist's Statement"